 What is BeWelcome?

 BeWelcome is a hospitality and culture exchange network.
-Many members of BeWelcome offer a place to stay overnight to traveling or visiting members or to meet-up and show them around their city or region.
+Many members of BeWelcome offer a place to stay overnight to traveling or visiting members or to meet up and show them around their city or region.
 Free of charge.
-BeWelcome aims at creating more real social connections in the world and to create deeper cultural understanding.
+BeWelcome aims at creating more real social connections in the world and deeper cultural understanding.

 Who are the BeWelcome members?

-- to meet locals and to gain an insider view
+- to meet locals and to gain an inside view

 - to save money through the offer of real hospitality and unpaid accommodation